BeamMP/BeamMP/README.md

 lua/ge/extensions/util/researchAdapter.lua This looks like either their attempt to make a multiplayer or is what it says on the tin and is for research.
 Either way this will be extremely helpful for us!

+Update: Actually is for this: https://github.com/BeamNG/BeamNGpy Still was helpful for communications insights.